Accessing mental health services

 Samaritans: 116 123

-If you need more urgent help or support, please see ‘Help in an emergency or crisis’.
+If you need more urgent help or support, please see ‘I need help now’.

 Mental health and learning disability services are provided by Devon Partnership NHS Trust.
 They work closely with other NHS organisations, local authorities, the voluntary sector, the people who use our services and their families and carers to deliver services that focus on recovery and promote mental health, wellbeing and independence.